basham/v4.bash.am/src/work/ks-course-registration.md

 startDateLabel: December 2013
 endDate: '2014-01-01'
 endDateLabel: January 2014
+description: Building a proof of concept, mobile-first app with AngularJS.
 ---

 Using the recommendations as outlined in the [<cite>Mobile Strategies for Kuali Student</cite>](/articles/mobile-strategies-for-kuali-student) document, a proof of concept for a university course registration application was developed over a period of six weeks as part of an initiation phase for the student enrollment product.
 The application features a responsive, mobile-first interface, developed in [AngularJS](https://angularjs.org/).